 Children Under 18

-To be a member of the Capital Engine investor community, you must be 18 years of age or older.
-Children under the age of 18 are not eligible to participate on this website.
+To be a user of the Capital Engine investor community, you must be 18 years of age or older.
+Children under the age of 18 are not eligible to participate on this site.

 We Collect Information About Our Investors